airwavetechio/helm-spinnaker/README.md

 # Spinnaker Chart (taken from helm/charts)

 [Spinnaker](http://spinnaker.io/) is an open source, multi-cloud continuous delivery platform.
+This repo is tied to a series of Internet posts that intend to teach people about Spinnaker.
+You will need to have a minikube cluster setup as we have in order for this to work successfully.

 ## Chart Details
 This chart will provision a fully functional and fully featured Spinnaker installation, for development and testing puposes on minikube, that can deploy and manage applications in the cluster that it is deployed to.

-Redis and Minio are used as the stores for Spinnaker state, but persistence is turned off.
+Redis and Minio are used as the stores for Spinnaker state, and there are serveral different `values-*.yml` files for your convenience.

+I've also provided an `rbac.yml` file in case you don't have the Helm service account set up with ClusterRole of admin rights.
+You will need to apply this while installing Spinnaker because the Helm chart creates RBAC policies for its own service accounts.
+You can delete the rights after you have finished installing.

 For more information on Spinnaker and its capabilities, see it's [documentation](http://www.spinnaker.io/docs).